Jim Gordon (character): Earth 3

-When the "Infinite Frontier" event happened, Earth 3 was rebooted.
+Following the "Infinite Frontier" event, Earth 3 was rebooted.
 Like the version seen in JLA: Earth 2, Jim Gordon operated as a crime boss.
 After his son Jimmy Jr. was killed by criminals Thomas Wayne and Martha Wayne, Boss Gordon sent his minion Harvey Bullock to kill them which also led to Harvey also killing Bruce and leaving Thomas Wayne Jr. alive.
 Thomas Wayne Jr. in the identity of Owlman would later learn of this motive when he captures Harvey Bullock years later.

 Earth-89 (Batman '89)

 In the universe where the films Batman (1989) and Batman Returns is set, it is retroactively established in the comic book miniseries Batman '89 that Pat Hingle's iteration of Gordon was the patrolman who found and comforted Bruce in the alley where his parents were murdered.
 He is later killed by Billy Dee Williams's Harvey Dent after the character becomes Two-Face.
+In the follow-up book, Echoes, his daughter Barbara becomes Captain of the GCPD and decides against prosecuting Bruce after discovering her father had learned Batman's secret identity at some point after the events of the first film but refused to disclose it.